nautobot/nautobot-app-golden-config/docs/dev/dev_environment.md

 It is typically recommended to launch the Nautobot **runserver** command in a separate shell so you can keep developing and manage the webserver separately.

+### Updating the Documentation

+Documentation dependencies are pinned to exact versions to ensure consistent results.
+For the development environment, they are defined in the `pyproject.toml` file.

+If you need to update any of the documentation dependencies to a newer version, make sure you copy the exact same versions pinned in `pyproject.toml` to the `docs/requirements.txt` file as well.
+The latter is used in the automated build pipeline on ReadTheDocs to build the live version of the documentation.

 ### CLI Helper Commands

 The project features a CLI helper based on [Invoke](https://www.pyinvoke.org/) to help setup the development environment.
 The commands are listed below in 3 categories: